December 8th

 Meaning of the subhAShita:

 A pond is equal to ten wells.
 A dansk of water (reservoir) is worth ten (such) ponds.
 (Then again) ten (such) reservoirs are the same as a son (offspring).
-(But) a tree is equal to ten (such) sons.
+(Whereas) a tree is equal to ten (such) sons.

 Commentary: